Tips for swimming improvement

 The best way to improve your technique is feedback and most of the time feedback from someone else is not enough.

-So record yourself and see exactly what your doing, next time you swim, it will be easier to remember what to correct.
+So record yourself and see exactly what you’re doing, next time you swim, it will be easier to remember what to correct.

 2- Eat Healthy